csunkin/mllab/content/authors/josh-vincente/_index.md

 - Graduate Students
 ---

-Joshua Vicente, B.S.  has been a part of the CSUN Kinesiology department for the last 2 years.
-Since transferring from Moorpark College in Fall 2018, he’s served as a Peer Learning Facilitator (PLF) for Exercise Physiology (KIN 346 & 446) as well as became a part of the CSUN Move Learn Lab.
-He aspires to get into Medical School and obtain his Medical Doctorate degree to be able to practice medicine and teach.
-After just graduating in Spring 2020 with his Bachelor’s, the journey towards his Master’s begins.
-Josh tries to keep busy by taking dance classes, exercising, or trying new things when he’s not working.
-He’s more than happy to help other students, so don’t be afraid to reach out with questions or just to chat.
+Joshua Vicente, M.S. has been a part of the CSUN Kinesiology department for the last 4 years.
+Since transferring from Moorpark College in Fall 2018, he’s served as a Peer Learning Facilitator (PLF) for Exercise Physiology (KIN 346 & 446), is a current Teaching Associate for the Kinesiology Department as CSUN, and became an integral part of the CSUN Move Learn Lab.
+He aspires to get into Medical School and obtain his Medical Doctorate degree to be able to practice medicine, teach students, and inspire.
+After graduating in Spring 2020 with his Bachelor’s, his journey culminated in being the sole recipient of the Health & Human Development Dean’s Award for his Bachelor’s and Master’s degrees.
+Josh tries to keep busy by taking dance classes, exercising, or trying new things when he’s not working or studying.
+His current inclinations are to present lab findings at local & international conferences, allowing more opportunities to expose and share the wonders of research.